isaaclyman/Edward-the-App/README.md

 `RECAPTCHA_SECRET={secret}`: A valid Google Recaptcha site secret.
 If you're developing locally on /auth, you'll also need to set `window.recaptchaSiteKey` to a valid site key after page load.
 By default, this is set in `auth.html`.
 `SESSION_COOKIE_SECRET={secret}`: A secret to use for encrypting and decrypting session cookies.

+## Running the app locally

-API requests will automatically be proxied from port 8080 to port 3000.
-For full-stack development, you can run `npm run dev` and `npm run server-dev` side by side.
+`npm run dev` serves the front-end site on port 8080. `npm run server-dev` runs the API server on port 3000.
+Run these in separate console windows, and API requests will automatically be proxied from port 8080 to port 3000.

+## Tests

+`npm run test` is self-contained.
+Do not try to run it while a local server is already running.
+Port 3000 must be available.

+The Cypress tests require both `npm run dev` and `npm run server-dev` to be running in order to function.